 If you use antacids, have h.pylori or use NSAIDS like Ibuprofen, you are likely to have less stomach acid than is needed to release B12 and magnesium from food even if the food you eat is rich in B12 and magnesium.

 Advil and other NSAIDS ~ Read more.

-Look at it like a charming house, beautiful in every respect on the outside, but unseen, inside its very structure, termites are eating away its framework.
+When I think about malabsorption the image of a charming house often comes to mind, lovely in every respect on the outside, but with the possibility that unseen, inside its very structure, there can be termites eating away its framework.
 Malabsorption, causing low vitamin B12 levels, is a lot like termites eating away at your nerves and blood.

 Oftentimes very pale skin is a sign of anemia.
 This is because large blood cells, laden with needed oxygen but starved of vitamin B12, can’t get into the small capillaries closest to the surface of the skin.
 As a result, a rosy complexion, associated with good health, is impossible.

 While it’s relatively easy to live with pale skin, it’s not as easy to live with numb feet and hands that come about when red blood cells can’t deliver oxygen.
 Numb feet can take the pleasure out of walking and be dangerous.
 A small injury that isn’t felt can become infected or harbor bacteria that lead to serious disease, which is exactly how I got tetanus and how people with diabetes become amputees.

 The microscopy image by Dennis Kunkel of a single red blood cell in a tiny capillary shows that there’s not a lot of room to spare around the blood cell.
 This image makes it easy to understand how blood cells that get large, without dividing for lack of vitamin B12, will no longer be able to travel through tiny capillaries.

 If you wonder what the large, darker blue shape above the blood cell is, it’s the nucleus of the endothelial cell that forms the interior wall of the capillary.